prakau/g2aenome/README.md

 ## Contribution

 This project is currently in its foundational stages.
-Contributions and collaborations aligned with Dr. Kaushik's research vision are welcome as the project matures.
+Contributions and collaborations aligned with this research vision are welcome as the project matures.

 ## License